How to avoid student loan forgiveness scams

 Scammers may try to take advantage of you by charging for services that are free, encouraging you to sign up for repayment programs you don’t need or stealing your personal information.
 Don’t be afraid to ask for the company’s name and a callback number, then run an internet search for the information to determine if the company is legitimate.

-While there are no shortcuts to student loan forgiveness, the programs set up by the federal government can help you pay back your loans if you meet certain requirements.
-But it’s important to remember that you don’t have to pay money to apply for loan forgiveness programs and income-driven repayment plans, and you definitely don’t have to go through a third party to go through the process.
+While the fate of wide-scale student loan forgiveness is unknown, the current programs set up by the federal government can help you pay back your loans if you meet certain requirements.
+But it’s important to remember that you don’t have to pay money to apply for loan forgiveness programs and income-driven repayment plans, and you don’t have to go through a third party to go through the process.
 Contact your loan servicer if you’re interested in learning more about those options.